Blog

 Return to Supplier (RTS)

 Returning non-conforming material to the supplier that produced it is the most common disposition, but the trend of RTS should continuously be improving.
 If the trend of RTS is not improving, your supplier qualification process or your supplier control may be inadequate.
 The best way to ensure that the trend is improving is to initiate a SCAR.
 Some companies automatically wait until they have a trend of non-conforming material before initiating a SCAR.
 However, if you wait until a defect occurs twice, you are doubling the number of nonconformities for that root cause.
-If you wait until a defect occurs three times, you are tripling the nonconformities.
-For this disposition, there also does not need to be approved from the entire MRB.
-Typically, only someone from the supply chain management and quality assurance are needed to return non-conforming product to a supplier.
+If you wait until a defect occurs three times, you are tripling the non-conformities.
+For this disposition, there also does not need to be approval from the entire MRB.
+Typically, only someone from the supply chain management and quality assurance are needed to return non-conforming products to a supplier.

 Rework

 Almost every auditor looks for a specific phrase in the procedure for Control of Nonconforming Material: “The MRB will review and document the potential adverse effects of rework.”
 Most companies are doing this, but the procedures often do not specifically state this requirement, and rework instructions are often missing any specific inspection instructions that have been added to reduce risks associated with the rework process.
-Repeating the normal inspection criteria is seldom adequate for reworked product, because the rework process typically results in different defects.
+Repeating the normal inspection criteria is seldom adequate for reworked product because the rework process typically results in different defects.

-Another phrase that auditors and inspectors are looking for is the requirement to document the rework instructions, and to have the instructions reviewed and approved by the same functions that reviewed and approved the normal production process.
+Another phrase that auditors and inspectors are looking for is the requirement to document the rework instructions and to have the instructions reviewed and approved by the same functions that reviewed and approved the normal production process.
 This requirement is often not specifically stated in the procedure, and FDA 483 inspection observations are commonly issued for this oversight.

 Use As Is (UAI)

 The UAI disposition should be rare.
 When I see a large number of NCRs with a disposition of UAI, I expect one of two reasons for this situation.
 First, the NCRs are for cosmetic defects where the acceptance criteria are too subjective and inspectors need clear guidelines regarding acceptable blemishes and unacceptable nonconformities.
-The visual inspection guides used during solder joint inspection for printed circuit boards is an excellent example of best practices for clearly defining visual inspection criteria.
+The visual inspection guides used during solder joint inspection for printed circuit boards are an excellent example of best practices for clearly defining visual inspection criteria.
 Personally, I prefer to use a digital camera to take pictures of representative “good” and “bad” parts.
 Then I create a visual inspection chart with a green, smiley face for “good” and a red, frowny face for “bad.”
 The best inspection charts identify the proper inspection equipment and quantitative acceptance criteria with pictures and symbols instead of words.

 The second reason for a larger percentage of UAI dispositions is that the product specifications exceed the design inputs.
-For example, if a threaded rod needs to be at least 1” long, but a 1.25” long is acceptable, then you should not approve a drawing with a specification of 1.00” +/- 0.05”.
+For example, if a threaded rod needs to be at least 1” long, but 1.25” long is acceptable, then you should not approve a drawing with a specification of 1.00” +/- 0.05”.
 Often, the legend of drawings will define a default tolerance that is unnecessary.
 A more appropriate specification would be 1.13” +/- 0.12”.
 No matter how much work it is to specifically define tolerances for each dimension on a drawing, the work required to do this at the time of initial drawing approval is much less than the work required to justify a UAI disposition.
-FDA inspectors will consider a UAI disposition as a potential adulterated or misbranded product, and a formal Health Hazard Evaluation (HHE) may be required to justify the reason why product is not recalled.
+FDA inspectors will consider a UAI disposition as a potentially adulterated or misbranded product, and a formal Health Hazard Evaluation (HHE) may be required to justify the reason why the product is not recalled.

-Regardless of the disposition of product, the decision for disposition should be a streamlined process that is not delayed unnecessarily.
-In order to ensure that your non-conforming material dispositions are effective and processed in a timely manner, our next blog (http://bit.ly/MDA-Blog) in the series about control of non-conforming materials will focus on process interactions, monitoring and measuring of non-conforming product and when to initiate a CAPA or SCAR to prevent more NCRs.
+Regardless of the disposition of the product, the decision for disposition should be a streamlined process that is not delayed unnecessarily.
+In order to ensure that your non-conforming material dispositions are effective and processed in a timely manner, our next blog in the series about control of non-conforming materials will focus on process interactions, monitoring and measuring of non-conforming product and when to initiate a CAPA or SCAR to prevent more NCRs.

 Stage 2 audit preparation for ISO 13485 certification – Part 2